-For his directorial efforts, Sargent has been nominated for nine DGA Awards, winning four times; in 1973 as “Most Outstanding Television Director of the Year” as well as for an episode of Kojak; in 2005 for Something The Lord Made, and in 2006 for Warm Springs.
-Sargent has also been nominated for nine Primetime Emmys, winning four times; for Kojak in 1973, Love Is Never Silent in 1986, Caroline? in 1990, and Miss Rose White in 1992.
+For his directorial efforts, Sargent was nominated for nine DGA Awards, winning four times: twice in 1973 for Most Outstanding Television Director of the Year and for The Marcus Nelson Murders, the television movie that led to the series Kojak; in 2005 for Something The Lord Made, and in 2006 for Warm Springs.
+Sargent was nominated for nine Primetime Emmys, winning four times; for The Marcus Nelson Murders in 1973, Love Is Never Silent in 1986, Caroline? in 1990, and Miss Rose White in 1992.